 Both her academic and work experiences have given Storr a unique perspective in the classroom, and she tries to expose students to different cultures, something she knows can’t always be done through class lecture notes or textbooks.

-For her Intercultural Communications class last year, Storr took her students on a weeklong trip to Trinidad and Tobago to give them a taste of what being in another culture is really like.
+One year Storr took students from her Intercultural Communications class on a weeklong trip to Trinidad and Tobago to give them a taste of what being in another culture is really like.

 Originally written by Matt Jones '10 for the Penn State Beaver Nittany News alumni magazine, Spring 2011.